Coahuiltecan

-The Coahuiltecan were various small, autonomous bands of Native Americans who inhabited the Rio Grande valley in what is now southern Texas and northeastern Mexico.
-The various Coahuiltecan groups were hunter-gatherers.
-First encountered by Europeans in the sixteenth century, their population declined due to imported European diseases, slavery, and numerous small-scale wars fought against the Spanish, criollo, Apache, and other Coahuiltecan groups.
+The Coahuiltecan were various small, autonomous bands of Native Americans who inhabited the Rio Grande Valley in what is now northeastern Mexico and southern Texas.
+The various Coahuiltecan groups were hunter gatherers.
+First encountered by the Spanish in the 16th century, their population declined due to Old World diseases and numerous small-scale wars fought against the Spanish, Apache, and other indigenous groups.

-After the Texas secession from Mexico, the Coahuiltecan culture was largely forced into harsh living conditions.
-It is because of these harsh influences that most people in the United States and Texas are not familiar with Coahuiltecan or Tejano culture outside of the main population groups mostly located in South Texas, West Texas, and San Antonio.

-In 1886, ethnologist Albert Gatschet found the last known survivors of Coahuiltecan bands: 25 Comecrudo, 1 Cotoname, and 2 Pakawa.
-They were living near Reynosa, Mexico.
+After the Texas secession from Mexico, Coahuiltecan peoples were largely forced into harsh living conditions.
+In 1886, ethnologist Albert Gatschet found the last known survivors of Coahuiltecan bands: 25 Comecrudo, one Cotoname, and two Pakawa, living near Reynosa, Mexico.

-Brief overview

-This name given to the Coahuiltecans is derived from Coahuila, the state in New Spain where they were first encountered by Europeans.
-This name was derived by the Spanish from a Nahuatl word.

-The Coahuiltecan lived in the flat, brushy, dry country of southern Texas, roughly south of a line from the Gulf Coast at the mouth of the Guadalupe River to San Antonio and westward to around Del Rio.
+The Coahuiltecan lived in the flat, brushy, dry country of northern Mexico and southern Texas, roughly south of a line from the Gulf Coast at the mouth of the Guadalupe River to San Antonio and westward to around Del Rio.
 They lived on both sides of the Rio Grande.
 Their neighbors along the Texas coast were the Karankawa, and inland to their northeast were the Tonkawa.
-Both tribes were possibly related by language to some of the Coahuiltecan.
 To their north were the Jumano.
-Later the Lipan Apache and Comanche migrated into this area.
+Later, the Lipan Apache and Comanche migrated into this area.
 Their indefinite western boundaries were the vicinity of Monclova, Coahuila, and Monterrey, Nuevo Leon, and southward to roughly the present location of Ciudad Victoria, Tamaulipas, the Sierra de Tamaulipas, and the Tropic of Cancer.
-People of similar hunting and gathering cultures lived throughout northeastern Mexico and southeastern Tejas, which included the Pastia, Payaya, Pampopa, and Anxau.

 Although living near the Gulf of Mexico, most of the Coahuiltecan were inland people.
-Near the Gulf for more than 70 mi both north and south of the Rio Grande, there is little fresh water.
-Bands thus were limited in their ability to survive near the coast, and were deprived of its other resources, such as fish and shellfish, which limited the opportunity to live near and employ coastal resources.
+Near the gulf for more than 70 mi both north and south of the Rio Grande, little fresh water is available, so bands were limited in their ability to survive near the coast and were deprived of its other resources, such as fish and shellfish and other coastal resources.

+Name

+Spanish colonists created the name "Coahuiltecan", derived from Coahuila, the state in New Spain where they first encountered Coahuiltecan peoples.
+This name was derived by the Spanish from a Nahuatl word.

+Alternate spellings include: Coahuilteco, Coaguileno, Coaguilleno, Coahuila, Coahuileno, and Coavileno.

 Language

+The Coahuiltecan languages are a collection of related languages.
+It should not be confused with the Coahuilteco language.
+The Coahuiltecan languages are extinct, but there are efforts by scholars such as Jessica L. Sánchez Flores (Nahua descent) to revive them.